mozilla/donate.mozilla.org/docs/Metrics.md

 * `currency code`
 * `frequency` < One-off or Monthly

-We then use these values to record a [Google Analytics Ecommerce Event](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingEcommerce), and an [Optimizely Revenue Event](https://help.optimizely.com/hc/en-us/articles/200039865-Revenue-tracking-goals).
+We then use these values to record a [Google Analytics Ecommerce Event](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingEcommerce).

 ### Virtual Pageviews